codecraft3r/minecraft-club-site/solder-docs.md

 The "bin" folder is a special folder to the technic launcher, as it contains the modloader technic is meant to use for the pack.

-If you're using forge, you have to download the correct forge installer, name it modpack.jar, put it in the bin folder, and send the bin folder to a .zip (name it something like forge-<mc version no dots>-<version no dots>-1.zip).
+If you're using forge, you have to download the correct forge installer, name it modpack.jar, put it in the bin folder, and send the bin folder to a .zip (name it something like forge-<mc version no dots>-<forge version with dots>.zip).

+If you're using fabric, you have to download the correct version.json file from fabric's site ([https://fabricmc.net/use/technic/](https://fabricmc.net/use/technic/)), put it in the bin folder, and send the bin folder to a .zip (name it something like fabric-<mc version no dots>-<fabric version with dots>.zip).

 ### Okay, so how do I make a pack?